gmeligio/flutter-docker-image/docs/readme.md

 ### Dockerfile stages

+The base image is `debian/debian:11-slim` and from there multiple stages are created:

 1. `flutter` stage hast only the dependencies required to install flutter and common tools used by flutter internal commands, like `git`.
 2. `android` stage has the dependencies required to install the Android SDK and to develop Flutter apps for Android.
 3. `android-test` stage is for testing purposes.
 It creates a Flutter app and checks that the can be build for Android.

 ## TODO

-1. Different images for different use cases of Flutter.
-   * By platform: Linux, Windows
-   * By tool: Fastlane
+1. Fastlane
+2. Android:
+   * Android emulator
-   * By SDK: Android SDK,Adroid NDK
+   * Android NDK
-2. Android emulator

 ## Inspiration and related projects